petrvanblokland/DesignDesignSpace/Site.md

 Besides the products of Pepper+Tom, similar to work in all of the photo's on this website, design can be made by Claudia as a special custom assignment.
 Ask her: claudia@petr.com

 ### and others…
 Depending on required domain knowlegdge, other designers and other professionals can be added to the team.
-Former students, collegue designers and lectureres and relations of the studio are availabe if that is necessary.
+Former students, collegue designers and lectureres and relations of the studio are available if necessary.